pedro-moreira-ibm/bob-workshop/lab2/README.md

 # Step 5: Finish implementing the new feature

-## 5.1: Switch to Code Mode
+## 5.1: Switch to Agent Mode

-In order to finish implementing this new feature, let's switch to **Code Mode**.
+In order to finish implementing this new feature, let's switch to **Agent Mode**.

 <img alt="14" src="images/14.png">

-Unlike Ask Mode, Code Mode can:
+Unlike Ask Mode, Agent Mode can:
 - Modify files
 - Create new code
 - Refactor existing logic